jschuur/chatgpt-repl/README.md

 ## Usage

 Get an [OpenAI API key](https://platform.openai.com/account/api-keys).
 Run `chatgpt-repl`.
 Provided API key when asked.
 Enter a ChatGPT prompt ('Should Pluto be a planet?').
-Hit Ctrl-C or enter to exit when sufficiently filled with knowledge.
+Hit Ctrl-C or enter `!exit` to end the session when sufficiently filled with knowledge.

-Use the up/down arrows to access previously inputted prompts or [commands](#commands).
+Use the up/down arrows to access previously entered prompts or [commands](#commands).

 ### Command line options:

 - `-v, --version` Show version number
 - `-h, --help` Show help

-- `-c, --clipboard` Copy the latest response to the clipboard as it is shown
+- `-c, --clipboard <boolean>` Enable/disable copying the latest response to the clipboard as it is shown
 - `-k, --api-key <key>` Set (and save) OpenAI API key
 - `-l, --history-length` Set [conversation history length](#controlling-conversation-context) (default: 3 or `OPENAI_HISTORY_LENGTH` env)
 - `-m, --model` <model> Set the OpenAI [model](https://platform.openai.com/docs/api-reference/chat/create#chat/create-model) (default: gpt-3.5-turbo or `OPENAI_MODEL` env)
 - `-t, --temperature` <num> Set the [temperature](https://platform.openai.com/docs/quickstart/adjust-your-settings) for more 'random' responses (default: 1 or `OPENAI_TEMPERATURE` env)
 - `-s, --system` <text> Set the [system](https://platform.openai.com/docs/guides/chat/introduction) to set the tone of the response (default: 'You are a helpful assistant' or `OPENAI_SYSTEM` env)
-- `-w, --disable-word-wrap` Disable automatic word wrap in response output
+- `-w, --word-wrap <boolean>` Enable/disable automatic word wrapping in response output
 - `-x, --max-tokens <num>` Set the [max tokens](https://platform.openai.com/docs/guides/chat/managing-tokens) to use and control costs (default: 1024 or `OPENAI_MAX_TOKENS` env)

 Defaults can be overridden with environment variables where indicated ('env').